Julia E. Hammett, Ph.D.

 My dissertation explores ancient cultural landscapes and land use patterns in Coastal California, specifically how Chumash may have used their generational knowledge of fire ecology as a resource management practice.

-My current research is tied to the anthropogenic landscapes and projecting possible future outcomes based on historical ecology, current geopolitical issues, the climate science, and a fundamental understanding of human behavior.
+Currently my research is tied to anthropogenic landscapes and projecting possible future outcomes based on historical ecology, current geopolitical issues, the climate science, and a fundamental understanding of human behavior.
 I recently wrote a book of fiction that is an attempt to characterize life after the combined collapse of the climate and state level societies.
+I'm now beginning research for chapter to be included in a book which will be published by Routledge Press called The Handbook of Anthropology and Climate.
+More about that project in a box below.